-The intent of the project is to provide: (1) exposure to individually conducted research, (2) an opportunity to conduct an extensive topical literature review, or (3) a chance to learn how to use specialized techniques in an area of interest to the student.
-If a research project is chosen, the project's scope is less than for a thesis project and usually contributes to research-in-progress by the advisor, but should be sufficiently discrete that the student's own accomplishments are clearly discernible.
+Directed Research Project: The intent of the directed research project is to provide: (1) exposure to individually conducted research, (2) an opportunity to conduct an extensive topical literature review, and/or (3) a chance to learn how to use specialized techniques in an area of interest to the student.
+If a research project is chosen, the project's scope is less than for a thesis project and usually contributes to research-in-progress by the Graduate Advisor but should be sufficiently discrete that the student's own accomplishments are clearly discernible.